-The Cali School of Music makes its home in a 1928 Spanish Mission Style building that was renovated and expanded in 2009.
+The Cali School of Music makes its home in a 1928 Spanish Mission Style building at the main entrance to the campus.
+It was renovated and expanded in 2009 to include large rehearsal spaces and the 235-seat Jed Leshowitz Recital Hall.
+It accommodates nearly 500 students in its classrooms, rehearsal studios, practice rooms.
 The building is named in honor of the John J. Cali family whose generous $5 million gift provides scholarships and faculty support.

-Large ensembles and opera productions take place in the Alexander Kasser Theater close to the music building near the main entrance to the campus.
+Large ensembles and opera performances take place in the Alexander Kasser Theater close to the music building.
 The Kasser Theater is also home to many professional theater and musical productions.